Criminal Justice: Law Enforcement

 • 3

 An examination of the kinds and degrees of evidence and the rules governing admissibility of evidence in court.
 The student will study the fundamentals of investigation, crime scene search and recording, collection and preservation of physical evidence, source of information, interviews and interrogation, follow-up, and case preparation.
-Placement at ENG 101 level strongly advised.
+Prerequisite: CJS 101.
+Placement at ENG 101 level strongly recommended.

 • CJS 111